trinuro/Knowledge-Repo/Hashcat/Hashcat 2 - Detect hash type and mode.md

 - As you can see, `hashid` is not able to detect the type of hash to a 100 percent confidence
 - I recommend that if this happens, you should try each hash mode, starting with the easiest hash to crack.
 In this case, it is `SHA-1`.
 3. Examples of hashes that are easy to crack `NTLM`, `MD5` and `SHA-1`
 4. Note that `hashid` github repo has not been updated for a long time.
-Hoever, it should be good enough to detect simple hashes
+However, it should be good enough to detect simple hashes
 ## `hashcat --identify`
 1. `hashcat` has an option to identify hashes too.
 I use this as my second resort.
 2. To use hashcat to identify hashes,